SWI-Prolog/swipl-devel/man/lib/clpfdlib.md

 ## Closing and opening words about CLP(FD) {#clpfd-closing-opening}

-CLP(FD) constraints have been described as the _killer application_ of logic programming.
-This means that they are one of the main reasons why logic programming approaches are picked over other paradigms for solving many tasks of high practical relevance.
+CLP(FD) constraints are one of the main reasons why logic programming approaches are picked over other paradigms for solving many tasks of high practical relevance.
 The usefulness of CLP(FD) constraints for scheduling, allocation and combinatorial optimization tasks is well-known both in academia and industry.

 With this library, we take the applicability of CLP(FD) constraints one step further, following the road that visionary systems like